Giuseppe Impastato: Political activist

-In 1965, Peppino Impastato founded the newsletter L'idea socialista and joined the left-wing PSIUP party (Italian Socialist Party of Proletarian Unity).
+In 1965, Peppino Impastato founded the newsletter L'idea socialista (The Socialist Idea) and joined the left-wing PSIUP party (Italian Socialist Party of Proletarian Unity).
 He took a leading role in the activities of the new revolutionary movements that sprung up in 1968.
 He led struggles by Cinisi peasants whose land had been expropriated to build the third runway at Palermo's Punta Raisi Airport, as well as disputes involving construction workers and the unemployed.
 In 1975, he set up Music and Culture with other young people in Cinisi.
 The group organised debates, film, theatre and music shows and started a self-financed radio station named Radio Aut in 1976.

 Peppino Impastato used humor and satire as his weapon against the Mafia.
 In his popular daily radio programme Onda pazza (Crazy Wave) he mocked politicians and mafiosi alike.
 On a daily basis he exposed the crimes and dealings of mafiosi in Mafiopoli (Cinisi) and the activities of Tano Seduto (a pun on Toro Seduto, Sitting Bull), a thinly disguised pseudonym of Gaetano Badalamenti, the capomafia of Cinisi.
 Nevertheless, it was Peppino Impastato and his friends that were considered to be the real nuisance and 'undesirable elements' by the authorities in town, not the 'respected' men such as Badalamenti.